 As a guest speaker, Dena has presented on the topics of cybersecurity and transnational university partnerships at numerous events and conferences.
 Dena has served on several advisory councils, including the Norfolk State University Information Assurance Research, Education and Development Institute Advisory Board, Education Advisory Council for the U.S. Air Force's Cyber Innovation Center and the Advisory Board for the Master of Software Assurance Curriculum, and was a founding member of the Advisory Board for the Executive Doctorate at University of Pennsylvania's Graduate School of Education.

 Carnegie Mellon honored Dena with the 2012 Barbara Lazarus Award for Graduate Student and Junior Faculty Mentoring in recognition of outstanding contributions by faculty.
-The European Art Center bestowed her an award and honorary membership in 2009 for her contribution to education in Greece.
-She earned the 2008 Women of Influence Award, presented by Alta Associates and CSO Magazine, for her achievements in information security and education.
+She also received the 2008 Women of Influence Award, presented by Alta Associates and CSO Magazine, for her achievements in information security and education.
+Most recently, Dena was appointed as a member of the Board of Trustees of the American College of Greece.
 Dena earned a doctorate in higher education management from the University of Pennsylvania.